 This constitutes creating a continuous learning and communication environment.

 Building a continuous learning and communication environment is an important key to increasing employee motivation.
 Employees are not always open to new training or building new skills, even during tough economic times and fear of unemployment.

-A continuous learning environment must be based upon the employee’s needs and not on off-the-shelf course content.
+A continuous learning environment must be based on the employee’s needs and not on off-the-shelf course content.

 What does this mean as a leader?

 The bottom line is that leaders must pay close attention to what employees need if motivation and retention are high on the organization’s priority list.

 Creating an organization that lives on a high level of communication and education will slowly remove an employee’s resistance to change.
 This requires commitment at all levels within the organization because it is about commitment and action.

 Retention in a slow global economy may not seem important for many organizations.
 However, research is replete with studies on the cost-effectiveness of keeping skilled employees rather than looking for new and cheaper labor.

 Ramlall (2004) states the loss to a company of a critical employee is equivalent to one year’s pay and benefits at a minimum and two years’ pay and benefits as a maximum.

 There is a serious cost to skilled or critical employee turnover, even in a stagnant economy.
 One should argue that it is even more important to keep these individuals during such hard times.